You’ve probably heard of Agile by now.

 This template is great for Product, Marketing, and Development teams.

 Recurring parameters are set for bi-weekly Milestone sprints

-This template will use Milestones as two-week sprints to bundle and measure the completion of all of the tasks based within each sprint.
+This agile project management template will use Milestones as two-week sprints to bundle and measure the completion of all of the tasks based within each sprint.
 Milestones can be set to recur on a bi-weekly basis so that the next sprint is created automatically.
 Marketing teams may revise the two-week sprint into a monthly milestone to indicate the progress month’s marketing calendar.

-Statuses in this template will be Backlog, To Do, In Progress, Review, Completed.
+Statuses in this template will be Backlog, To Do, In Progress, Review, and Completed.
 Tasks can sit in the Backlog section until they are tied to a Milestone (thus selected for the sprint), at which point they’re moved into To Do to start the funnel.

 Agile Project Management Template 2: Scope-based Milestones